-- FB Engagement: unknown (original link to post changed, old FB stats lost)
+- FB Engagement: unknown (original URL changed, old FB stats lost)

 If you include long references at the end of your post, it will affect your Flesch score.

 Refer to the same Way Of Ninja example.
-They contain citations within a WordPress shortcode.
+It contain citations within a WordPress shortcode.

 Flesch penalises citations that contain 20 words before the full stop (i.e. period) as they are mistaken for sentences.
 Likewise, references that include three (or more) syllable words.